 Disclaimer – Boulder County is a local government and does not endorse any products or services.
 The chargers listed below are a sample of home chargers to provide EV owners with a ballpark picture of cost and style.
 There are many more available home chargers on the market.

 In addition to the tax credits available for the purchase of electric vehicles, there is a tax credit available for residents to offset the cost of home charging equipment and installation.
 The Federal EV Charging Tax Credit covers 30% of a home EV charging station equipment and installation costs up to $1,000.
-The installation must occur before December 31, 2020 to be able to claim the credit on your federal tax return.
+The installation must occur before December 31, 2021 to be able to claim the credit on your federal tax return.
 Consult your tax advisor about your ability to receive the tax credit, your eligibility, and how to get it.
-This tax credit is only available in 2020 so take advantage of it today.

 It’s important to choose an electrician who is licensed and insured.
 We recommend choosing an electrician who is knowledgeable about electric vehicles and the associated equipment when installing charging at home.
 Check out Xcel Energy’s list of pre-qualified contractors.
 In order to be featured on Xcel’s list, electricians need to have valid licenses, insurance, certifications, and take Xcel’s EV Training with a score of 80% or higher.
 You can read more about the vetting process here.